Bushy House: History

-It was rebuilt by the Earl of Halifax from 1714 to 1715 after he had bought the three parks from the Duchess of Cleveland and was made ranger.
+It was rebuilt by Charles Montagu, 1st Earl of Halifax from 1714 to 1715 after he had bought the three parks from the Duchess of Cleveland and was made ranger.
 The house and office then passed to his cousin George Montague (1715–1737) and then to George's son George Montague-Dunk (1737–1771).
 From 1771 to 1792, it was occupied by the grandson of the 1st Earl through his eldest daughter, Lord North, prime minister, who had further homes such as in Epsom and the centre of London or Westminster.

-In 1797, after the death of both Lord North and his wife, King George III appointed his son, the Duke of Clarence, as ranger of Bushy Park, carrying with it residence at Bushy House.
+In 1797, after the death of both Lord North and his wife Lady Anne North, King George III appointed his son, William, Duke of Clarence, as ranger of Bushy Park, carrying with it residence at Bushy House.
 Clarence and his mistress Dorothea Jordan lived there together with their ten children until the couple's relationship came to an end in 1811.
 Clarence continued living there with the FitzClarence children and later his wife Princess Adelaide after they married in 1818.
 When at 6am on 26 June 1830 a messenger from London arrived at Bushy House with the news that King George IV was dead and Clarence was now King William IV, he is said to have replied that he had 'always wished to sleep with a queen' and gone back to bed.
 As William had appointed her ranger in her own right upon his accession, after William's death in 1837, Bushy House became Adelaide's official residence until her death in 1849.

 In 1865, Queen Victoria offered Bushy House to the Prince Louis, Duke of Nemours and other members of the exiled French royal family as they tried to restore the House of Bourbon.
 After his return to France in 1871, he kept control of Bushy House until his death in 1896 in case he was forced to leave France again, and with Nemours not having children as heirs, the house became empty in 1897.

 In March 1902, the new National Physical Laboratory was opened at Bushy House by the Prince of Wales (later King George V).